Mount Aso

 Piton de la Fournaise

-One of the world's most active volcanoes, Piton de la Fournaise has been erupting continuously since 13 February 2026 from the SE flank of Dolomieu Crater.
-Lava reached the ocean on 16 March, extending Réunion's coastline by up to 840 m.
+One of the world's most active volcanoes, Piton de la Fournaise completed a major eruptive episode that ran from 13 February to 12 April 2026, sending lava flows down the SE flank of Dolomieu Crater to the ocean and extending Réunion's coastline by up to 840 m.
+The volcano is currently at rest.

 Type